stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * ECS is a regional service that you can use in one or more AZs across a new, or existing VPC to schedule the placement of containers across your cluster based on your resource needs, isolation policies, and availability requirements
 * AWS ECS eliminates the need for you to operate your own cluster management and configuration management systems, or to worry about scaling your management infrastructure
-* ECS can also be used to create a consistent deployment and build experience, manage and scale batch and ETL workloads, and build sophisticated application architectures on a microservices model
+* ECS can also be used to create a consistent deployment and build experience, manage and scale batch and ETL workloads, and build sophisticated application architectures on a micro services model

 ### About Containers
 * Containers are a method of operating system virtualization that allows you to run an application and its dependencies in resource-isolated processes